 Under Virginia’s DMV point system, a Virginia licensed driver will get a point for each year that he or she holds a Virginia license without getting any violations or suspensions.
 The maximum positive point balance is +5 points.
 If my client is charged with a minor traffic violation and already has a +5 point balance, it may be possible to negotiate a disposition where my client agrees to take the driver improvement course in return for a reduction or dismissal of the charge.
 In other words, we might be able to use the driver improvement course as a bargaining tool.
 We may be able to get the disposition my client wants without this required stipulation and I may be able to save my client from having to spend a whole day in a driver improvement class.

 If your driving record is not stellar, taking a driver improvement course before going to court may improve your point balance.
 Under Virginia’s DMV point system, you can improve your record by five points by taking a DMV approved driver improvement class.
-Clients of mine have used License Saver Driver Improvement or Affordable Driving School in Virginia Beach.
+Clients of mine have used License Saver Driver Improvement in Virginia Beach.
 They have seen their point balance improve within a few days of taking the course.
 You can even take an online course from IDriveSafely.
 After you complete one of the courses mentioned above, you will be given a Driving School Completion Certificate, which we can show the judge.
 I recommend that you get an updated driving record transcript from the DMV so we can show the judge your record reflecting the updated point balance.

 Taking a driver improvement course can also reduce your insurance rates if your particular insurance company offers a reduction for such courses.
 In one instance, I had a client with a reckless driving charge dismissed upon him showing proof to the court that he completed a driver improvement course.
 He then found out that his insurance would go down 5% for 3 years as an added bonus.